SAFEHR-data/omopcept/README.md

 ## Vocabularies included

-The vocabularies are a default download from Athena with a few extra vocabs added.
-Later we may offer option to add other vocabularies.
+The vocabularies that omopcept downloads automatically are a default download from Athena with a few extra vocabs added.
+If you wish to control which vocabularies are included you can manually download vocabulary csv files from Athena.

-### Numbers of concepts in the package by domain and vocabulary
+### Numbers of concepts in automatic **omopcept** vocabulary download by domain and vocabulary

 ``` r
 library(dplyr)